hipe-eval/HIPE-2022-data/documentation/README-sonar.md

 | **License** | [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)|

-Please note that the SoNAR dataset has been revised by HIPE team (see release notes below).

 ### Entity tagset

 | Coarse-grained tagset | Fine-grained tagset | Nesting applies | Linking applies |